nadethoughts/Aetheria/The Anchor’s Secret/Player Primers/Session 0.md

 > Volunteers of proven courage and skill are called to assist in the reclamation of the [[Tidewatch Ward]].
 > Payment, provisions, and recognition to be granted upon mission completion.
 > Glory to the Reclaimed City.”
-## ⚓ **Session 0 Introduction: The City That Refused to Drown**

-> _A year ago, Penmaris burned._
-> When the **[[Flaming Retribution]]** swept across the [[Verdant Strand]], the proud coastal city was swallowed by fire and storm.
-> The peninsula sank beneath the waves — all that remains is the island that was once its heart.
->
-> Now, that island is **[[New Penmaris]]**, a city still finding its footing on the bones of the old.
-> It’s built mostly of wood and willpower — scaffolds and ship timbers hammered into half-finished streets, with only a few stone walls standing firm where the sea demands it.
-> The air smells of salt, sawdust, and smoke.
-The docks never sleep.
-Hope and hardship live side by side.
->
-> But six months ago, that fragile peace shattered.
-> The **[[Tidewatch Ward]]**, the great seawall district that guards the harbor, was overrun by monsters and magically warped beasts.
-> The defenders fell back, sealing the ward behind walls and magic.
-Since then, the storms there haven’t stopped and the defenses are only just holding... for now.
->
-> The [[New Penmaris - Iron Tide Regiment|Iron Tide Regiment]] calls for those with courage — **adventurers, wanderers, and heroes** — to cross the wall and reclaim what was lost.
-> You’ve each proven yourselves during the rebuilding: protecting workers, hunting threats, restoring fragments of the old city.
-> But what waits in the[[ Tidewatch Ward]] will test your skill and resolve…
-> Whether [[New Penmaris]] can truly survive the the tide rests in your hands.
 ## 🎲 **Session 0 Primer — Tales of the Valiant: The Anchor’s Secret**

 ### 🧭 What Is a Roleplaying Game